 When asked about your expected compensation, try replying with one or more of the following:

-a) “I really haven’t thought about it yet — the reason I was interested in the position is because of its location / responsibilities / industry.
+a) “I really haven’t thought about it yet.
 Now that I’ve met with you and your team, I’m even more interested, although money is certainly a factor.
 What do you think would be fair for someone with my experience and abilities?”

 b) “I know the maximum rate/salary listed in the job description, and I know the compensation available from other companies to which I’ve applied (or with which I’ve interviewed), but I need to educate myself more completely about this opportunity and at least think about it overnight before I can give you an appropriate number.”